Python SDK Guide

 db.put(b"tenants/2/users/charlie", b'{"role":"admin","email":"charlie@globex.com"}')

-for tenant in tenants:
+for row in result.rows:

-tenant_name = tenant['name']
+tenant_id, tenant_name = row[0], row[1]

 prefix = f"tenants/{tenant_id}/".encode()

-users = list(db.scan(prefix, end))
+users = list(db.scan_prefix(prefix))

 print(f"\n{tenant_name} ({len(users)} users):")